 TMS does not have any systemic side effects, and each session last about 20-30 minutes.
 Treatments are suggested Monday through Friday for approximately 4-6 weeks.
 Some maintenance treatments may be indicated.
 There are no electric shocks or pain associated with this non-invasive procedure.
 No anesthesia is involved, and patients are able to drive to and from treatments.

-Most insurance carriers and Medicare typically cover TMS when traditional forms of treatment have failed.
+Most insurance carriers typically cover TMS when traditional forms of treatment have failed.
 We will work with your insurance provider to determine eligibility.
 Be sure to contact your insurance provider if you have any questions, or speak with Conklin Psychiatric & Integrative Health if you are interested in learning more.